Python-Test-Engineer/btnpy/NOTES.md

 If we look at:
 ## [https://aiagentsdirectory.com/landscape](https://aiagentsdirectory.com/landscape)

-we can see that there are many examples of AI Agent Frameworks and they seem to increase each week.
+We can see that there are many examples of AI Agent Frameworks and they seem to increase each week.

+At the beginning of the year it was in the 700s.

 ## Aim